devflowinc/ruby-sdk/docs/ChunkGroupApi.md

 Add Chunk to Group

-Add Chunk to Group  Route to add a chunk to a group.
+Route to add a chunk to a group.
 Auth'ed user or api key must have an admin or owner role for the specified dataset's organization.

 ### Examples